semgrep/semgrep-docs/docs/faq.md

 ### What network requests are made?

-Semgrep CI makes network requests in accordance with the data storage previously mentioned.
+Semgrep makes network requests in accordance with the data storage previously mentioned.

 [Semgrep](https://github.com/semgrep/semgrep) makes the following network requests: